Code-Institute-Submissions/village-winery/README.md

     * Embedded `iframe` html code copied from Google maps and added to the existing html code.
 It has been adjusted to fit project's needs.

-* Nishant Kumar, my mentor who taught me how to create `root:` and use variables to easily adjust/change colours in CSS.
+* Nishant Kumar, my mentor suggested me to create `root:` and use variables to easily adjust/change colours in CSS.

 #### Content
 * The text used to describe different types of wine used for the project has been copied form  [Dublin Fine Wines](dublinfinewines.ie)